Unable to expand a VMFS datastore via the vSphere Client or the ESXi client

 To resolve this, the datastore needs to be re-signatured which will change the UUID of the datastore.

 To re-signature a force mounted datastore, the datastore needs to be unmounted from all ESXi hosts.
-This will require migrating all VMs from the datastore or shutting down and unregistering them.

-For detailed steps, impacts and best practices on how to resolve force mounted Luns, please see the following KB Troubleshooting LUNs detected as snapshot LUNs in vSphere
+For detailed steps, impacts and best practices on how to resolve force mounted LUNs, please see the following KB Troubleshooting LUNs detected as snapshot LUNs in vSphere.

 Additional Information

-When extension of a force mounted datastore is attempted from the vSphere Client, the partition table on the LUN may be extended (although the filesystem is not grown).
-In that case, after the LUN is resignatured, and the Increase Datastore Capacity wizard is run again, no available space is detected on the LUN.
-If this occurs, please engage Broadcom support to assist in completing extension of the datastore from the command-line.
+In that case, after the LUN is re-signatured, and the Increase Datastore Capacity wizard is run again, no available space is detected on the LUN.
+If this occurs, please engage Broadcom support to assist in completing extension of the datastore from the command-line

 ---